Academic Information and Resources

 University Libraries

 The Marshall University Library System consists of the John Deaver Drinko Library, the James E. Morrow Library, the Health Science Library at the Cabell-Huntington Hospital, and the South Charleston campus library.
-Together, the University Libraries’ holdings support teaching and research needs, with close to 3 million total items (including government publications and audiovisual materials) and access to more than 50,000 periodical titles.
-Students may use print and electronic books, periodicals, documents, CD-ROMS, videocassettes, sound recordings, electronic journals, online reference materials and microforms.
+Together, the University Libraries’ holdings support teaching and research needs, with close to 3 million total items (including government publications and audiovisual materials) and access to more than 60,000 periodical titles.
+Students may use print and electronic books, periodicals, documents, sound recordings, electronic journals, online reference materials and microforms.
 Access to electronic resources and online research services is accomplished through the University Libraries’ web pages.
 Each library operates as part of the university system and provides unique service to the clientele and programs with which it is associated.
 The libraries play an essential role in the educational and research activities of the individual university programs.
 Using the library as a gateway, students have access to the tools to search multiple resources and obtain materials from a variety of sources.
 A dynamic interlibrary loan and document delivery program provides materials from other libraries in electronic format, often in a matter of hours.
 Courier services also enhance turnaround time and overcome geographical limitations.

-The John Deaver Drinko Library is open 24/5 and houses more than 150,000 volumes, current print subscriptions, computers , multimedia presentation facilities, an assistive technology center for the visually impaired, faculty and student instructional technology rooms, and a fully wired auditorium.
-Access Services, Reference, Government Documents, and Information Delivery Services are located in the Drinko Library, with extensive collections and a team of qualified personnel.
+The John Deaver Drinko Library is open 24/5 and houses more than 130,000 volumes, current print subscriptions, computers, multimedia presentation facilities, an assistive technology center for the visually impaired, faculty and student instructional technology rooms, and a fully wired auditorium.
+Access Services, Reference, Government Documents, and Information Delivery Services are located in the Drinko Library, with extensive collections and a team of qualified personnel. .
 For over 100 years, the MU library system has housed a Regional Federal Depository that is now located on Drinko’s second floor and is open to the public.
 The Drinko Library is a state-of-the-art facility which also houses University Computing Services and University Telecommunications.

-The South Charleston Library is located on MU’s branch campus and is open to users during regular business hours.
-This facility supports the programs offered on this campus such as Nursing and Psychology.
+The South Charleston Library is located in the Robert C. Byrd Academic and Technology Center.
+This facility supports the undergraduate and graduate programs offered on this campus.
 Access to all Marshall Libraries electronic resources is available, along with a professional staff to assist students and faculty with their information and research needs.
 Items held in the libraries on the Huntington campus can be retrieved through a daily courier service and by the electronic transmission of journal articles between the sites.
-For details on services and programming, , go to the South Charleston library’s home page (www.marshall.edu/musclibrary).
+The library is also the site on the South Charleston campus for taking Marshall photo IDs.
+For details on services and hours, go to the South Charleston library’s home page (www.marshall.edu/musclibrary).

 Currently, the Library staff provide support for a multi-campus copyright education program designed to keep faculty apprised of appropriate use of copyrighted materials provided in a variety of formats in both face-to-face and online courses.
 Members of the team provide copyright workshops each semester and stay abreast of national shifts in copyright interpretation, field questions from the university community, make referrals to University Counsel when appropriate, and provide support for university policies that ensure compliance with Title 17 of the US Code and the TEACH Act.